lwvmobile/edacs-fm/README.md

 Also, please no baseband recordings unless you discuss it with me first.

-WAV files of Control Channels can be acquired using SDR++ or GQRX.
+WAV files of Control Channels can be acquired using SDR++ .

 SDR++